• Menu

 Q. What sort of hotels will we be staying in?

 A. Due to the U.S. embargo against Cuba, Americans are prohibited from staying at hotels that are fully- or partially-owned by the Cuban government.
 Therefore, the group will be staying at smaller, family-owned boutique hotels and bed and breakfasts.
-These are charming accommodations where we will likely get to meet and spend time with the family!
+These are charming accommodations where you will likely get to meet and spend time with staff and family.

 Q. Will hotels have fitness centers and/or safe walking routes and will there be time to get some exercise?

 A. The accommodations we will be staying in are small family-run hotels and bed and breakfasts.
 As such, there won’t be a fitness center available.
-It is, however, very safe to walk or run in the neighborhoods where we will be staying.
+It is, however, very safe to walk or run in the neighborhoods where our group stays.

-Q. Will the hotels provide shampoo and conditioner like they do in some countries?
+Q. Will the hotels provide shampoo and conditioner?

 A. Shampoo and conditioner are not provided in most accommodations in Cuba.
-Soap, however, is.
-In addition, face cloths are not generally available in Cuba, so you’ll want to bring your own if you’re used to washing up with one.
+You’ll want to bring your own travel-sized containers of your own shampoo and conditioner.
+Soap is provided but face cloths are not generally available in Cuba, so bring your own if you’re used to washing up with one.

 Q. Are there hair dryers at the hotels?

-A. There are hair dryers at our accommodations in Havana but not in Trinidad (where we spend two nights).
+A. There are hair dryers at our accommodations in Havana but not in Trinidad (where you’ll spend two nights).

 Q. Will my items be safe in my room?